 Instructions

-- If the tripe is not pre-cooked then boil it in some water (just enough to cover the tripe) with 1-2 tbsp of vinegar (any vinegar).
+- If the tripe is not pre-cooked then boil it in some water (just enough to cover the tripe) with 1-2 tablespoon of vinegar (any vinegar).
 Allow to boil for 2-3 min and then throw that first water away.
 Give the tripe a good rinse with cold water.
 Put new water and cook for about 30- 40 minutes covered, lower the fire to medium once the water starts boiling.
 It really depends on how chewy or soft you like the meat so try it and see if it is not too chewy but at this point 30-40 min covered should be sufficient.

 - While the tripe is cooking chop the onions, cut the carrots in the desired size cubes and do the same with all the rest of the veggies (parsnip, celery, celeriac and the leek).
 Don’t worry if you do not have celeriac.